-If your home was built before 1978, it may contain lead paint and/or piping.
-Here are some simple steps you can take to keep your family safe from lead exposure:
+If your building was built before 1978, it may contain lead paint and/or piping.
+Here are some simple steps you can take to keep your family safe from lead exposure.

-- Gently wipe door frames, banisters, stairs, railings, porches, fences, windowsills, and walls with a damp paper towel.
-Throw out the towel when you're done. - If you're renovating your home, make sure the contractor is certified in lead-safe practices. - Run the cold water for three minutes straight to flush out potential built-up lead.
-The best times to do this are in the morning or whenever you haven't used the water for several hours. - Try to minimize the disintegration of paint chips; the more they crumble, the more lead they spread around. - Do not scrape, sand, or burn any substance you believe may contain lead-it will only disperse the lead further.
+- Gently wipe doorframes, banisters, stairs, railings, porches, fences, windowsills, and walls with a damp paper towel.
+Throw out the towel when you're done. - Run the cold water for three minutes straight to flush out potential built-up lead.
+The best times to do this are in the morning or whenever you haven't used the water for several hours. - Look for disintegrating paint chips, especially on pipes, radiators, and window frames; the more they crumble, the more lead they spread around. - Don't scrape, sand, or burn any substance you believe may contain lead; it will only disperse the lead further. - Stripping lead paint from pipes and old windows can be hazardous; make sure your landlord hires a contractor certified in lead-safe practices.